 The college provides written notification to victims of sexual misconduct about existing counseling; mental health, health, legal, visa, and immigration assistance; victim advocacy; student financial aid; and other services available to victims, including accommodations and protective measures, both at FIT and in the community.
 This information is provided regardless of where the misconduct occurred and regardless of whether a victim notifies Public Safety or local law enforcement.
-More details on these resources both on and off campus can also be found in this report, in the Sexual Misconduct Response policy, and on FIT's website, including the Help for Victims page.
+More details on these resources both on and off campus can also be found in this report, in the Sexual Misconduct Webpage, including the Help for Victims page.

-International students and scholars who have been victims of sexual and interpersonal violence with questions about their immigration and visa status are encouraged to visit FIT's FAQ page for answers to some frequently asked questions and to contact:
+Should international students and scholars who have been victims of sexual and interpersonal violence have questions about their immigration and visa status, they are encouraged to visit FIT's FAQ page for answers to some frequently asked questions and to contact:

-For students: International Student Services Business and Liberal Arts Center, Room B103 (212) 217-3700 (212) 217-3701 fax fit_oisa@fitnyc.edu
+International Student Services

+Business and Liberal Arts Center, Room B103

+(212) 217-3700

+(212) 217-3701 fax

+fit oisa@fitnyc.edu